 Transmission of the HE NDP feedback report response

-An NDP feedback report response is an HE NDP feedback report PPDU, as defined in 28.3.xxx HE preamble format for NDP feedback report PPDU.
+An NDP feedback report response is an HE Trigger-based NDP feedback PPDU, as defined in 28.3.17 HE preamble format for HE Trigger-based NDP feedback PPDU.

-A STA transmitting an NDP feedback report response to a Trigger frame, shall set the TXVECTOR parameter as for transmitting an HE TB PPDU as described in 27.5.2.3 (STA behavior for UL MU operation(#8151)), except for the following parameters:
+A STA transmitting an NDP feedback report response to a Trigger frame, shall set the TXVECTOR parameter as for transmitting an HE TB PPDU in response to a Trigger frame as described in 27.5.2.3 (STA behavior for UL MU operation(#8151)), except for the following parameters:

-The RU_allocation parameter shall be set with the following equation, with the values of the Starting AID subfield and the BW subfield of the eliciting NDP Feedback Report Poll Trigger frame:
+The RU_ALLOCATION parameter shall be set to be maximum RU size for the BW.

-RU_allocation = 61 + (floor((AID  Starting AID) / 18)) mod ((BW + 1)(BW + 1)), if BW = 0, 1 or 2
+The RU_TONE_SET_INDEX parameter shall be set with the following equation, with the value of the Starting AID subfield in the User Info field of the eliciting Trigger frame:

-RU_allocation = 61 + (floor((AID  Starting AID) / 18)) mod (4) + 128  (floor((AID  Starting AID) / 72)) mod (2), if BW = 3
+RU_TONE_SET_INDEX = (AID  Starting AID) mod (18 x (BW+1)), if BW= 0 or 1

-The RU_TONE_SET parameter shall be set with the following equation, with the value of the Starting AID subfield in the User Info field of the eliciting Trigger frame:
+RU_TONE_SET_INDEX = (AID  Starting AID) mod (72), if BW= 2

-RU_TONE_SET = (AID  Starting AID) mod (18)
+RU_TONE_SET_INDEX = (AID  Starting AID) mod (144), if BW= 3

 The NUM_STS parameter shall be set to 1